wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

   static const platformMethodChannel = const MethodChannel('com.vonage');
 ```

+The `com.vonage` string is a unique channel id that we will also use on the native Android code (`MainActivity` class).
 Now you need to handle this method on the native Android side.
 Open `MainActivity` class.
 Not that Futter plugin displays a hint to open this Andrid project in the separate instance of Androdid Studio (another window).
 Do so to have better code completion:

 ![](/content/blog/make-app-to-phone-call-using-flutter/openinas.png)